VijayEluri/cwac-adapter/README.markdown

 Release Notes
 -------------
+- v1.0.3: updated for Android Studio 1.0 and new AAR publishing system
 - v1.0.2: updated Gradle, fixed manifest for manifest merging, added `cwac-` prefix to JAR
 - v1.0.1: added Gradle build files and published AAR
 - v1.0.0: made this the official 1.0 release